arjunguha/compsci220-scala/website/hw/mazes/index.md

 ## Part 0: Importing

-We'll be using a library called "edgemaze" for this.
+We'll be using a library called "edgegraph" for this.

 {% highlight scala %}
-import edgemaze.\_
+import edgegraph.\_
 {% endhighlight %}

-It consists of the Graph package (defines Node and Edge), MazeGraph (defines the actual maze representation) and util (contains the minMember function, discussed below).
+It consists of the Graph package (defines Node and Edge), EdgeGraph (defines the actual graph representation) and util (contains the minMember function, discussed below).
 There's also the TestGraphs package, which contains sample graphs for you to test your functions on.